 Program Coordinator: Dr. Monideepa B Becerra, DrPH, MPH

 Application to the MPH Program

-- Students are admitted for the Fall AND Winter quarters.
+- Students are admitted for the Fall quarter.

 We are committed to the broad mission of public health, defined by the Council on Education for Public Health (CEPH) as “enhancing health in human populations through organized community effort.”

 Our mission is to develop public health professionals who are prepared to assume leadership roles in population-based settings in order to promote, preserve, and restore health of local and global communities as a result of working to reduce health disparities and generate health equity.
 Preparation includes development of knowledge and skill to assess community resources and needs; to plan, implement, and evaluate health programs; and to organize and coordinate activities in diverse populations as they pursue improved health.

 Our vision is to serve as a community resource for promoting public health and to be recognized as a leader in creating health equity and social justice through health education and promotion programs and services in our diverse communities.

 Our values serve as a guide in the work we do in the pursuit of effectiveness and excellence in the work of public health.
 We value: